sparkwglebgorev/escpos-netprinter-xtd/README.md

 ESC/POS virtual network printer
 ----------

-This is a very simple container-based ESC/POS network printer, that transforms the printed material in HTML pages and makes them avaliable in a web interface.
+This is a container-based ESC/POS network printer, that transforms the printed material in HTML pages and makes them avaliable in a web interface.

 ## Limits
 This docker image is not to be exposed on a public network (see [known issues](#known-issues))